 In 2018, playing up, Huitema won the Golden Boot at the CONCACAF U-20 Women’s Championship.
 She recently decided to go pro instead of playing college soccer.
 Van Rijbroek explains, “Huitema already made several appearances for the Canada’s Senior National team.
-She plays at Vancouver Whitecaps in Canada’s EXCEL program [Canada’s program for exceptional female players].
+She played for Vancouver Whitecaps in Canada’s EXCEL program [Canada’s program for exceptional female players] and recently signed for PSG.
 Huitema is in a professional environment that develops her talent every day.
 There are only a few of these programs in the entire country.
 Women’s Regional EXCEL Centers provide the most talented female players with a year-round, comprehensive program based on the standardized national curriculum.
 It [EXCEL] looks more like a residency program.
 EXCEL is licensed by Canada Soccer and delivered through the Provincial and Territorial member associations and partners — clubs like Vancouver Whitecaps, for example.”

 Sunshine Fontes, USA